Top 10 NBA Champions In History

 In the 2015-16 season, the Warriors broke the record held previously by the Bulls for winning 70 games or more in a single season.

-Some of the notable players featured by the franchise include Hall of Famer trio Paul Arizin, Tom Gola, and Neil Johnston.
+Some notable players featured by the franchise include Hall of Famer trio Paul Arizin, Tom Gola, and Neil Johnston.

-Likewise, players like Tim Hardaway, Mitch Richmond, Chris Mullin, Stephen Curry, Klay Thompson were also part of the team.
+Likewise, players like Tim Hardaway, Mitch Richmond, Chris Mullin, Stephen Curry, and Klay Thompson have played for the team.

 2. Boston Celtics

 The Celtics are considered one of the most successful franchises in NBA history.
-They have won a total of 17 championships that is tied with the Los Angeles Lakers for most NBA Championships wins.
+They have won a total of 17 championships, tied with the Los Angeles Lakers for most NBA Championships wins.

 The franchise’s dominance in the NBA started in the late 1950s.
 The head coach Red Auerbach and center player Bill Russell were the cornerstones of the Celtic’s rise in the NBA.